Amaza Lee Meredith: Career in architecture

 Meredith's commitment to her family, friends, and the advancement of Black cultural equity was a guiding thread throughout her career.
 Meredith received Virginia's first land grant for African American scholars.
 Despite the fact that Amaza was never a registered architect, she was one of just a few black architects in practice at the time, and one of the country's few female black architects.
 (On the basis of the 1910 U.S. Census, only 59 black architects and 47 black draftsmen were employed.)
 The fact that most of Meredith's historical work has been lost, Virginia State University continues to honor her famous achievements.
 While her exact number of works is unknown, Amaza has been attributed with architectural design for houses in Virginia, Texas, and New York.
 The most prominent of them are two mansions in Azurest North.
 Despite having no formal training in architecture, Meredith designed many homes for her family and friends in Virginia, New York and Texas.
 Her first building was Azurest South, which was completed in 1939 and was designed completely by Meredith in the International Style.
 She and her partner, Colson, moved in together after its completion and it would be their primary residence for the rest of their lives.
+Azurest South, demonstrates her fascination with the avant-garde design, her familiarity with modern materials and construction details, and her courage in expressing non-traditional ideas in the public eye of the state's first land grant college for African Americans.